ME-ICA/tedana/docs/multi-echo.rst

 ------------------------------------------------------------------
 Multi-echo fMRI acquisition sequences and analysis methods are rapidly maturing.
 Someone who has access to a multi-echo fMRI sequence should seriously consider using it.
 Multiple studies have shown that a weighted average of the echoes to optimize T2* weighting, sometimes called "optimally combined," gives a reliable, modest boost in data quality.
 The optimal combination of echoes can currently be calculated in several software packages including AFNI, FMRI_PREP, and tedana.
-If no other acquisition need to be compromised to acquire multi-echo data, this boost is worthwhile.
+If no other acquisition compromises are necessary to acquire multi-echo data, this boost is worthwhile.
 If other compromises are necessary, consider the life of the data set.
 If data is being acquired for a discrete study that will be acquired, analyzed, and published in a year or two, it might not be worth making compromises to acquire multi-echo data.
-If a data set is expected to be used for future analyses in later years, it is very likely that more powerful approaches to multi-echo denoising will sufficiently mature and add even more value to a data set.
+If a data set is expected to be used for future analyses in later years, it is likely that more powerful approaches to multi-echo denoising will sufficiently mature and add even more value to a data set.

 Other multi-echo denoising methods, such as MEICA, the predecessor to tedana, have shown the potential for much greater data quality improvements, as well as the ability to more accurately separate visually similar signal vs noise, such as scanner based drifts vs slow changes in BOLD signal.
-These more powerful methods are still being improved and the algorithms are still changing.
-Users need to have the time and knowledge to look at the denoising output from every run to make sure everything worked.
+These more powerful methods are still being improved, and the algorithms are still changing.
+Users need to have the time and knowledge to look at the denoising output from every run to make sure denoising worked as intended.
 If someone wants a push-button way to use multi-echo data to improve data quality, that doesn't require as deep an inspection of every output, stick with using the weighted average.
-The developers of tedana look forward to when tedana and other methods have sufficiently stable algorithms that has been validated on a wide range data data sets that we can recommended the push-button use of tedana.
+The developers of tedana look forward to when tedana and other methods have sufficiently stable algorithms, which have been validated on a wide range data data sets, so that we can recommended the wide use of tedana.

 Acquisition Parameter Recommendations
 -------------------------------------